richardgourley/dynamic-django-base/README.md

 ## GETTING STARTED

 - This project is development ready NOT production ready.
 (See docs for deploying a Django project)
-- All project and app files are included in the 'dynamicdjangobase' directory.
+- All project and app files you will need to get started with this project are included in the 'dynamicdjangobase' directory.
 - **NOTE: If you are new to Django, some of these files will be created automatically when you start a Django project.** This is normal.
 - **NOTE: Other directories will be created such as migrations (when you make changes to models) and pycache (caches python files).** Again this is expected.
 - The project directory 'dynamicdjangobase' will be created automatically inside your virtual environment when you run django startapp.